 The team has to closely work with the customers to adapt and incorporate their constantly changing needs.
 This brings an alignment in the project execution.

 Agile ensures that at any given time the project team is focused on delivering the most valuable item to be delivered.
 The team is in a way, forced to prioritize the backlog items according to the customer’s demands.

 3. Shorter delivery cycles

 The shorter delivery cycles help the customers get a return on investment as early as possible.
 The ongoing project work gets reviewed by the clients in real-time.
-There’s also improved visibility into the product and project progress which ensures transparency.
+There’s also improved visibility into the product and track project progress which ensures transparency.

 4. Reduced project cost

 This is achieved by reducing the amount of rework that goes into further development and improvement of the project.
 As customer feedback comes at regular intervals, there is much less need for entire revamps and returning to the drawing board.